Average Interest Rate On A Hard Money Loan

 The Average Rates

-Today, hard money loan rates range from 7 ½ to 15 percent.
+Today, hard money loan rates range from 9.25 to 11.25%.
 They also often have points or fees that offset the administrative costs.
 One point equals one percent of the loan amount.
-Hard money lenders charge 3 to 5 percent on most loans.
+A reliable Hard money lender will usually charge an origination fee between 1.25 – 1.75% percent on most loans.

 While it sounds high, remember what these loans do – they help you grow your real estate investment portfolio.
 Without the hard money loan, you either need all cash or to qualify for traditional financing, which is often much harder than hard money loans.